-Ransomware WannaCry has been causing havoc with unprecedented scale of attack that now has spread to 150 countries impacting over 10,000 organizations and 200,000 individuals.
+Ransomware WannaCry/Petya has been causing havoc with the unprecedented scale of attack that now has spread to many countries impacting over 10,000 organizations and 200,000 individuals.
 It can even get worse with news surfacing about its new variants with no Kill Switch.

 Disabling this SMB1 protocol doesn’t have any impact on consumers’ experience with Windows, as it is aimed at a very small set of Enterprise features.
 So, you should go ahead and just disable it on your Windows PC, whatever Windows version it may be running.